 - Complete your FAFSA (If assistance is needed, please Contact a Financial Aid Advisor at (708) 656-8000, Ext.
 2428).
 Include Morton College's Federal School Code 001728 - Submit your admissions application to Morton College.
-Make sure you include your social security number to ensure Morton can receive your information. - > Once the FAFSA is received at Morton College students must submit all required paperwork, documents and meet important deadlines in order to have financial aid processed.
+Make sure you include your social security number to ensure Morton can receive your information. - Once the FAFSA is received at Morton College students must submit all required paperwork, documents and meet important deadlines in order to have financial aid processed.
 Students should use Financial Aid Self-Service to know where you are in the financial aid process, the next steps required, and other important details.
 It gives you real-time access to your financial aid record.
 Eligible students must have all paperwork turned in to the Financial Aid Office by June 15th to be considered for a fall semester book voucher and November 15th for a spring semester book voucher.
 Since processing financial aid can take up to eight weeks, students must plan well in advance of the time they will begin their course of study.
-Since processing financial aid can take up to eight weeks, students must plan well in advance of the time they will begin their course of study.
+Since processing financial aid can take up to neight weeks, students must plan well in eavence of study.